saiprasannaakepati09/Calculator/README.md

-ONLINE CALCULATOR
+# ONLINE CALCULATOR

-OVERVIEW
+## Overview

   This is a simple web-based calculator built using HTML, and CSS.
 It provides basic arithmetic operations and a user-friendly interface.

-FEATURES
+## Features

   Supports addition, subtraction, multiplication, and division.

   Clear button to reset input.

   Backspace functionality to delete the last digit.

   Responsive and visually appealing design.

   Built using vanilla JavaScript, HTML, and CSS.

-Technologies Used:
+## Technologies Used

   HTML: Structure of the calculator.

   CSS: Styling and layout.

   JavaScript: Functionality for calculations.